andersonhomer/fetch-ios-take-home/README.md

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

 I probably could have added more UI elements but focused on spreading my time around architecture , design and testing .
+Initially I wanted to simulate paging , so that we only load subsets of the data at a time .
+But that is usually better when supported by the backend.
+Instead to limit network usage.
+I only load an Image when the view containing it appears .
+That way we dont load all the images for all the recipes when the app is launched.
+Only as you scroll would an image load.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?